OpenDreamKit/OpenDreamKit.github.io/_includes/intro.md

 mathematics and applications, and supporting the full research life-cycle from exploration, through proof and publication, to archival and sharing of data and code.

-Altogether the project involves about 50 people spread over 15 sites in Europe, with a total budget of about 7.6 million euros.
-The largest portion of that will be devoted to employing an average of 11 researchers and developers working full time on the project.
-Additionally, the participants will contribute the equivalent of six other people working full time.